 - To educate the community about the causes and needs of orphans and street children.

-- To Network with other like-minded organisations and individuals to exchange ideas, experiences and techniques so that together we can build a stronger and more caring community.
+- To network with other like-minded organizations and individuals to exchange ideas, experiences and techniques so that together we can build a stronger and more caring community.